codacy/pulse-user-docs/docs/one-click-integrations.md

     ![GitHub integration](images/ghi-setup.png)

-1. Click **Install GitHub App**

-1. Follow the instructions on the GitHub UI to install the app in the desired organization.
+1. Click **Install GitHub App** and follow the instructions on the GitHub UI to install the app in the desired organization.

     ![GitHub webhook](images/ghi-github-install.png)